 Inlets of the Grizzly - the Great Bear Rainforest Boat Tours in Spring

-Choose from our 7-, 8-, or 9-day cruises to Inlets of the Grizzly-the Great Bear Rainforest in Spring aboard our 54-foot ship Great Bear II
+Choose from our 6-day or 8-day or 9-day cruises into the heart of the Great Bear Rainforest in Spring aboard our 54-foot ship Great Bear II

 These trips feature Grizzly Bear viewing and photography, Whale Watching and Photography, Bird Watching and Photography, Landscape Photography, and First Nations culture on our boat tours in the Great Bear Rainforest on British Columbia's West Coast.

-Our 7-, 8-, or 9-day Grizzly tours in May and June will take you into the heart of the Great Bear Rainforest, primarily into Heiltsuk and Kitasoo Xai'xais Territories on the central coast of British Columbia.
+Our 6-day, 8-day, or 9-day Grizzly tours in May and June will take you into the heart of the Great Bear Rainforest, primarily into Heiltsuk and Kitasoo Xai'xais Territories on the central coast of British Columbia.
 Here we will experience amazing wildlife viewing and whale watching amidst some of the most powerful and soul-stirring landscapes on earth.

 Our 54 foot ship Great Bear II is equipped with all the latest navigation and safety equipment, an 18-foot hard-bottomed zodiac for guided trips ashore and shoreline exploration, as well as kayaks and a row boat for enjoying the serenity of our spectacular coastal anchorages.